 The door.

-Good Riddles
+Good Funny Riddles For Kids

 91.)
 If you throw me out the window, you’ll leave a grieving wife.
-But leave me in the middle of the door, and you might just save a life.
+But leave me in the middle of the door, and you might save a life.
 What am I?

 The letter N.

 92.)
 An Uber driver is heading down a street.
 He turns left at a “no left-hand turn” sign and goes the wrong way on a one-way road.
-He passes a police car and yet he is not punished.
+He passes a police car, and yet he is not punished.
 Why?

 He’s walking.